dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oracledatabase.md

 ## Concurrency

 Concurrency in the Oracle Database state store is achieved by using `ETag`s.
-Each piece of state recorded in the Oracle Database State Store is assigned a unique ETag - a generated, unique string stored in the column ETag - when it is created or updated (aka replaced).
-Note: the column UPDATE_TIME is also updated whenever a Set operation is performed on an existing record.
+Each piece of state recorded in the Oracle Database state store is assigned a unique ETag - a generated, unique string stored in the column ETag - when it is created or updated.

+ Note: the column UPDATE_TIME is also updated whenever a `Set` operation is performed on an existing record.
 When the `Set` and `Delete` requests for this state store specify the FirstWrite concurrency policy, then the request need to provide the actual ETag value for the state to be written or removed for the request to be successful.

 ## Consistency

-Oracle Database state store supports Transactions.
-Multiple Set and Delete commands can be combined a single request that is processed as a single, atomic transaction.
-Note: simple Set and Delete operations are a transaction on their own; when a Set or Delete requests returns an HTTP-20X result, the database transaction has been committed successfully.
+The Oracle Database state store supports Transactions.
+Multiple `Set` and `Delete` commands can be combined in a request that is processed as a single, atomic transaction.

+Note: simple `Set` and `Delete` operations are a transaction on their own; when a `Set` or `Delete` requests returns an HTTP-20X result, the database transaction has been committed successfully.

 ## Query